 Create an LGBTQ+ or Community Belonging Task Force.

 Consider convening an LGBTQ+ or Community Belonging Task Force charged with strengthening your camp’s organizational policies and practices.
 This group can consist of leadership, staff, and parents.
-This will insure that your camp has the infrastructure and leadership to effectively respond to issues as they arise, and to proactively identify areas for improvement.
+This will ensure that your camp has the infrastructure and leadership to effectively respond to issues as they arise, and to proactively identify areas for improvement.

 In order to achieve your goals, your values of equality and inclusivity must be embedded in the everyday life of your camp, which is embodied in all programming and activities in which your campers participate.
 Here are a few examples of the many possible ways to teach about LGBTQ+ and Jewish topics.